SansGuidon/bookmarks/README.md

 * [Beau Lyddon](https://blog.realkinetic.com/stop-wasting-your-beer-money-12c3fe5e4d54?gi=f99e9ab30ea6) - (2018) Stop Wasting Your Beer Money | Why are engineers so bad at paying other engineers for their work?
 * [Libby Sander](http://www.bbc.com/capital/story/20180718-open-offices-make-people-talk-less-and-email-more) - (2018) Open offices make people talk less and email more
 * [Eser Gozcu](https://hackernoon.com/devops-behind-scenes-817d586a1548) - (2018) DevOps and Behind the Scenes | BEST EFFORT != BEST PRACTICE | DevOps starts with a real communication.
 Moving towards a common goal requires social engineering
+* [Jan Mewes](https://dev.to/janux_de/how-to-pick-up-a-new-technology-in-minimal-time-2i4l) - (2018) How to pick up a new technology in minimal time?

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)